cristiancmello/vscodespace/README.md

 # vscodespace for Windows

-<p style="text-align: center">You need to have a workspace for Visual Studio Code!</p>
+<center>You need to have a workspace for Visual Studio Code!</center>

 ![](docs/png/intro.png)